KDE/kpackage/README.md

 Package is the central class of the framework, and it represents a package of a certain type, it can be either "abstract", not pointing to a particular package on disk (in which case the only things allowed will be installing and uninstalling) or it can point to a particular package installed on disk: its path() not being empty and valid.

-A Package defines a particular filesystem structure for installed addons, made up of allowed subdirectories in which content will be organized and several optional named files, if you want to mandate a particular named file in every package (for instance if your addons need a file named "main.qml" in order to be considered valid)
+A Package defines a particular filesystem structure for installed addons, made up of allowed subdirectories in which content will be organized and several optional named files, if you want to mandate a particular named file in every package (for instance if your addons need a file named "main.qml" in order to be considered valid).

 A fixed structure is encouraged by the api of Package in order to encourage plugin creators to distribute packages made with a standard and expected structure, encouraging a common path installation prefix, and strongly discouraging cross references between different packages such as ../ relative paths and symlinks across packages.